 The scientific payload of Solar Orbiter is composed of ten experiments.
 Among the instruments, the Solar Wind Analyser suite (SWA) will provide comprehensive in-situ measurements with very high temporal resolution of solar wind’s particles composition (ions, protons and electrons) and velocity distributions.
 The final goal is to establish the fundamental physical links between the highly dynamic magnetised atmosphere of the Sun and the solar wind in all its quiet and disturbed states.

-Italy cooperate at the SWA experiment providing the Data Processing Unit (DPU) through a project having Roberto Bruno of Institute for Space Astrophysics and Planetology (IAPS) as the scientific responsible and SWA Co-Principal Investigator.
+Italy cooperate at the SWA experiment providing the Data Processing Unit (DPU) through a project having Roberto Bruno of Institute for Space Astrophysics and Planetology (IAPS) as the scientific responsible and SWA principal co-investigator.

 The role of Planetek Italia

-Project is in charge of a group of companies composed by TSD, Planetek Italia, Sitael and SSI.
-Planetek activities focus on the EGSE SW layer and on the on-board software for scientific data processing, on the ground segment software for the data processing and communication pakages management.
+Project is in charge of a group of companies composed by TSD, Planetek Italia, Sitael and Leonardo.
+Planetek activities focus on the on-board software for scientific data processing, on the ground segment software for the data processing and communication pakages management.

-Read and download the article from GeoXperience Magazine (PDF)
+Read and download the article from the GeoXperience Magazine (PDF)